Alex Kirilloff Player Props: Twins vs. Guardians

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .314 with three doubles, three home runs and 14 walks.
+- Kirilloff has three doubles, three home runs and 16 walks while hitting .315.

-- In 60.9% of his 23 games this season, Kirilloff has picked up at least one hit.
-He's also had seven multi-hit games.
+- Kirilloff is batting .462 during his last outings and is on a four-game hitting streak.

-- Kirilloff has driven in a run in six games this season (26.1%), including two games with multiple runs batted in.
+- Kirilloff has driven in a run in seven games this season (29.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.